siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 Install the latest Python package from `Python.org <https://www.python.org/downloads>`_ using the Windows installer.
 Open up a Windows shell by:

 1. Pressing the 'Windows' key
-2. Typing 'PowerShell' or 'cmd', and pressing enter.
+2. Typing 'cmd', and pressing enter.

 From the command shell, enter the following sequence to create and activate a virtual environment.